cestislife/cestislife.github.io/rockguide.md

 ## Acknowledgement
 The information on this page is made possible from the datamining done by **asteriation#6884** and rigorous tests done by **Zertolurian#9617**.
 More technical information regarding the rock spawn algorithm can be found on **[asteriation's site.](https://acnh.isomorphicbox.com/rates/#rock-spawn-locations)**

+## Rock Gardens?
+A rock garden is a carefully planned layout of rock formations.
+You can manipulate where rocks can spawn by utilising blockers which will be discussed in detail in this guide.
+These are some things to know about rocks before you begin your rock gardening journey:
+* Rocks require a 3x3 (non-blocking) space to spawn.
+* Only one rock spawns per day.
+* Maximum of 6 rocks can spawn per island.
+* One rock will be a designated “money rock” each day.
+* Possible loot includes clay, rocks, iron nuggets, and gold nuggets.
+(Rock eggs are also a possible drop during the Egg Day events.)
+* Each rock can yield a maximum of 8 drops each day.

+Why would one want a rock garden?
+There are many reasons to start your own rock garden, whether it is so you can harvest the rocks daily with ease, or as an aesthetical addition to your island.
+Whatever the reason, this is the place where you can learn how to do so yourself.

 ## Rock Spawn Conditions
 * Rocks may **only** spawn on grass and any diggable paths such as the dirt path, dark dirt path, and sand path.